bariga04/comp423-course-notes/docs/tutorials/go-setup.md

 ### Clean up dependencies:

+!!! warning
--  Use the `go mod tidy` subcommand to clean up any uneeded dependencies after running your program.
+    Use the `go mod tidy` subcommand to clean up any uneeded dependencies after running your program.

 **Congrats on making it to the end!
 You're officially a Go programmer!**